How to Improve Jaw Function with Myofunctional Therapy That Actually Works

 The timeline for seeing results with myofunctional therapy varies depending on the individual and the severity of their jaw issues.
 Most patients begin to notice improvements within a few weeks, but it often takes several months to achieve full results.
 Typically, therapy lasts between 6 to 12 months, with exercises performed daily.

-It’s important to remain consistent with the exercises to see long-term success.
+It’s crucial to remain consistent with the exercises to see long-term success.
 As your muscles become stronger and more balanced, you’ll notice improved jaw function and a significant reduction in pain and discomfort.

 Can Myofunctional Therapy Work for You?